 Anime convention organizers are all volunteers with a full time job.
 They are extremely limited on time.
 Many conventions still use a manual way of applications.

 I started the project by interviewing several artists and organizers.
-I created an affinity map with the information that I obtained from them
+I also at different application forms and applied to some conventions myself.
+I created an affinity map with the information that I obtained from them.

-Upon interviewing several anime convention organizers, I was able to create a flow that helped me better understand how they currently handled applications
+I was able to create a user flow that helped me better understand how organizers currently handled applications

 Organizing a convention is a very heavy on logistical task.
 I listed out the logistic data and features that organizers will need to manage a convention